Hussien-LTS/countries-task/README.md

     npm start
     ```

-The application should now be running at `http://localhost:3000`.
+- The application should now be running at `http://localhost:3000`.
+- Or you can use directly `https://countries-api-frtw.onrender.com`as it it already deployed
+  - **Note**: Since **countries-API** using free hosting  service you may encounter slow response due to the sleep time of the service.

 ## Scripts